realworldocaml/book/en/sexprs.md

 ### `sexp_option`

-Another common directive is `sexp_option`, which is used to to make a record field optional in the s-expressoin.
+Another common directive is `sexp_option`, which is used to to make a record field optional in the s-expression.
 Normally, optional values are represented either as `()` for `None`, or as `(x)` for `Some x`, and a record field containing an option would be rendered accordingly.
 For example: